obo/nezapico/sensor-server/README.md

 - Record temperatures from mid and top tank thermometer along with what our sensor says.
 - Run ``make`` to plot temp-correlations.tab.

+# Temperatures correlations

+Seems that 32 on our sensor could be the value of about 40 on the hardware dialer.

 # Debugging
 2022-09-17
 trying to locate the crashes, running in debug mode, it stopped here: